Scopecr/Scopecr/README.md

 - 👋 Hi, I’m @Scopecr
 - 👀 I’m interested in ...
 Programing
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
+Cyber Security
-- 📫 How to reach me ...
+- 📫 How to reach me ... wjrcarrin@gmail.com
 -
 <!---
 Scopecr/Scopecr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.